 - 1. The CEO and council employees are aware of and fulfil their recordkeeping obligations under the PR Act. - 2.
-The CEO and council employees must make full and accurate public records - 3.
+The CEO and council employees must make complete and reliable public records - 3.
 Public records must be retained for as long as they are lawfully required to be kept.